Furnace Repair Checklist

-- Moving one hand, quickly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” leave it alone and call an expert from Ilten's Incorporated at 319-208-3295 right away.
+- Moving one hand, quickly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from Ilten's Incorporated at 319-208-3295 right away.

 Regardless of your furnace’s age or brand, it has at minimum one regular wall switch located on or by it.

 - Make sure the lever is flipped up in the “on” position.
 If it was shut off, it could take your furnace up to five minutes to start.
 (If you don’t know where to locate your furnace, look in your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 When we consider heating issues, a filthy, blocked air filter is regularly the top offender.

 If your filter is too grungy:

 - Your heater won’t be able to stay on, or it may get too hot from reduced airflow.

 - Your utility bills may go up because your heating system is turning on more often.